 Example: Rick is at the beach with a group of friends on the 4th of July.
 Rick has some fireworks he bought outside of California.
 Rick thinks it would be funny to toss some of the fireworks into the bonfire and give his friends a scare.

 Rick throws some firecrackers into the fire.
-The firecrackers explode, which sets Liz’s hair on fire, causing burn injuries to her face and ears.
+The firecrackers explode, which sets Liz’s hair on fire, causing thermal burn injuries to her face and ears with severe blistering.

-Liz may be able to file a personal injury claim against Rick.
+A burn injury victim, Liz may be able to file a personal injury claim against Rick.
 Rick was negligent in throwing illegal firecrackers into a bonfire with other people nearby.
-Rick’s actions caused Liz to suffer burn injuries.
+Rick’s actions caused Liz to suffer burn injuries and blisters.
 Rick may be liable to Liz for her damages caused by the firecracker accident.

 Under California’s “comparative fault” laws, the plaintiff can still recover partial damages even if he or she was partly to blame for the accident.
 The plaintiff’s damages are reduced by the plaintiff’s own share of the fault and the defendants are liable for the remaining portion of damages.3